ashleyvalentine214/fertility-entrepreneurship-iv-nlsy79/README.md

 ## Project Overview

-This repository contains the replication files for an econometrics final project studying whether fertility affects female entrepreneurship and labor market outcomes.
+This repository contains the final report PDF and R Markdown file for an econometrics final project studying whether fertility affects female entrepreneurship and labor market outcomes.
 The paper uses the National Longitudinal Survey of Youth 1979 (NLSY79) and uses twin/triplet births as an instrument for fertility.
 The main outcome is self-employment in 2022, with employment and wage income examined as additional labor market outcomes.

 The project asks: